juristr/juristr.github.com/_drafts/gettings-started-with-ember.md

         }
     });

-Since we set the `title` property in the controller, the view can use it
+Since I set the `title` property in the controller, the view can use it

     <script type="text/x-handlebars">
       <h1>{{ title }}</h1>
       ...
     </script>

 Btw, **note the route proposals** Ember made when I missed my route definition.
-There are some routes I didn't explicitly specify like
+There are some routes I didn't explicitly specify like "loading" and "error".

-- loading
-- error

 Is the `loading` route invoked when the application/data is being loaded and can be used for showing some progress indicator??
 And the `error` route for when you have unhandled exceptions??
 Yes, [seems so](http://emberjs.com/guides/routing/loading-and-error-substates/).
 You can use the `loading` route or substate for when the retrieval of some model through the according promise takes too long.
 What's particularly interesting is that you can have specific loading routes for your models by either subclassing proper routes `App.FooLoadingRoute` or by defining a corresponding template `foo/loading`.

 ### Resources